stewing-co/warp_and_weft_data/content/_index.md

 ---
 title: "Warp and Weft Data"
 subtitle: "Steve Ewing's Personal Website"
-description: "Built with [Hugo](https://gohugo.io/) and deployed using [Netlify](https://www.netlify.com/).
-Mostly for sewing at warpandweftdata dot com"
+description: "Joining Bluesky where you can make your handle your URL inspired me to do something with this one.
+I'll be putting useful bits of code in the blog and posting about them from time to time.
+The website is built with [Hugo](https://gohugo.io/) and constantly deployed using [Netlify](https://www.netlify.com/)."
 images:
   - img/The_Korkosz_Croft_in_Czarna_Góra_01.jpg
 image_left: true